At EVA England, our EV policy priorities are shaped by EV drivers.

 Taxation as a tool to address upfront cost

-There are a number of taxation measures available to the Government to address the high upfront cost of EVs and tackle one of the biggest barriers to greater uptake of these vehicles:
+There are a number of taxation measures we are asking the Government to consider to address the high upfront cost of EVs and tackle one of the biggest barriers to greater uptake of these vehicles:

 • Encourage greater uptake of salary sacrifice through making it a condition of receipt of Government chargepoint grants, and mandating all large and medium companies to offer a scheme that allows access to new and used EVs.